123456789_123456789_123456789_123456789_123456789_

 h.fetch(:bar) # => 1

-If #key is not found and a block was given, yields #key to the block and returns the block’s return value:
+With a block given, calls the block with #key and returns the block’s return value:

 {}.fetch(:nosuch) {|key| "No key #{key}"} # => "No key nosuch"